Patrick Power Library

 - Contact Heather Sanderson, Information Literacy Librarian (902-420-5541), to schedule a library instruction session.
 Please allow as much notice as possible (preferably two weeks).

 - Encourage your students to ask library staff for assistance.
-Students can be hesitant to seek help when needed.
+Students can be hesitant to ask for help when needed.

 - Alert students to our Research-By-Appointment service for in-depth research assistance and/or for individual instruction in how to search the library's resources effectively.